metabase/metabase/docs/permissions/collections.md

 ### View access

 The group can see all the questions, dashboards, and models in the collection.
-If a dashboard in this collection includes questions saved to other collections, the group will need view or curate access to that collection in order to view the question.

 ### No access